 Is Interactive Brokers good for beginners?

-How much is the monthly activity fee for EU clients?
+How much is the monthly inactivity fee for EU clients?